Deploying to BlockChain

 An application URL can be stored to a block and accessing to the latest transaction in this block will reveal the latest URL location of the application thereby it will never get lost by the users if the domain or deployment medium of the application changes in the future.
 Essentially, your application, plugin application or device will be forever available to the users.
 There is always a transaction fee involved with a public blockchain network.
 It would make much more sense to create your own blockchain network in your company to make this work which may be overkill when there are simpler alternatives.

 2. Storing IPFS Hashcode

 IPFS is a useful decentralized file system.
 It keeps a history of files.
-Every file has a hash code associated with it, and through a gateway one can reach to this file from the web browser.
-Anyways, an applications can be deployed to IPFS network and its main deployment hash code can be stored to a block in the blockchain network.
+Every file has a hash code associated with it, and through a gateway one can reach to these files from the web browser.
+Anyways, an application can be deployed to IPFS network, and its main deployment hash code can be stored to a block in the blockchain network.
 This way, applications would not require a web server node to be deployed.
-IPFS is public and accessible by anyone so it is probably best suited for open source application, plugin or device developers.
-There is actually no need to use a blockchain network you want to deploy your application to IPFS.
+IPFS is public and accessible by anyone so it is probably best suited for open source applications, plugin or device developers.
+There is actually no need to use a blockchain network if you want to deploy your application to IPFS.
 There are gateways and pinning services that are freely available for the purpose.

 3. Storing Entire Application

 Storing entire application into a block is also possible.
 Instead of storing just the URL, developers may put the entire application code to the block; however, block size limitations of the blockchain network used may impact the deployment.
 Some blockchain networks offer limited block size.
 On the other hand, storing data to a public blockchain such as Ethereum may cost too much because of the transaction fees.

 By deploying new versions of the application as a URL or as a whole means the new version will be available to the users or developers immediately as the latest transaction in the block.
 If you have money to burn, you may deploy your entire application to a public blockchain such as Ethereum.